X-Y-Zhou/VAE-CME/outline/Statement.md

 ### Results
 #### lllustration of VAE-CME neural network structure and training protocol

+Introduce CME with delay and how to solve it with neural network

+Introduce VAE-CME

 ![fig1](Fig1.png)

 #### VAE-CME accurately predicts the distributions at times unseen in the training dataset. (three models, birth death, bursty and telegraph)

+描述三个反应
 ![fig1](Fig2.png)

 #### VAE-CME accurately predicts the distributions for unobservable species.
 (Oscillatory circuits, less samples and less training time)
+描述震荡反应
 ![fig3](Fig3.png)

 #### VAE-CME accurately predicts distributions for reaction network with different delay mechanism. (training and predicting protocol of different delay mechanism)